Nifty July futures at premium

-IndusInd Bank, Reliance Industries (RIL) and Tata Consultancy Services (TCS) were the top traded contracts.
+Reliance Industries (RIL), Tata Consultancy Services (TCS) and Infosys were the top traded contracts.

-IndusInd Bank, RIL, and TCS were the top traded individual stock futures contracts in F&O segment of NSE.
+RIL, TCS and Infosys were the top traded individual stock futures contracts in F&O segment of NSE.

 The July 2022 F&O contracts will expire on 28 July 2022.